Earn your high school diploma or GED.

 WHY BECOME A HVAC TECHNICIAN?

 Unlike other career paths that require years of schooling and come with large student loans, in the field of HVAC (heating, ventilation and air conditioning) you will be trained on the job – and get paid at the same time.
-HVAC technicians start earning at the apprenticeship level with all of the instruction being hands-on and done on the job.
+HVAC technicians start their careers in an apprenticeship, learning with a combination of on-the-job training and classroom instruction

 A career in HVAC has great earning potential.
-The latest numbers from the Bureau of Labor Statistics in 2020 show that the average salary of an HVAC technician is $50,590/year.
+The latest numbers from the Bureau of Labor Statistics in 2021 show that the average salary of an HVAC technician is $48,630/year.

-When considering becoming an HVAC technician you are considering a career path that grants you the opportunity to find a job today.
 The demand for skilled tradespeople continues to grow.
-According to the Bureau of Labor Statistics, employment in heating, air conditioning, and refrigeration is projected to grow 5% from 2020-2030.
+According to the Bureau of Labor Statistics, employment in heating, air conditioning, and refrigeration is projected to grow 5% from 2021-2031.